amisha24-cell/Amisha/README.md

 # Amisha
-this is my first repository.
+this is my first repository.author-amisha torase